 Like Tallinn, Vilnius has a proper Old Town area you can stroll, but it also has a little artsy district known as Užupis.
 Užupis is one of the city’s oldest areas and, during the Soviet Era, was also one of its roughest.
 Now, it’s a thriving creative community that claims itself an independent republic.

-Vilnius ended up being one of the most Instagrammable places I found in the Baltics and, in my mind, definitely belongs on the list of hidden gems in Europe.
+Vilnius ended up being one of the most Instagrammable places I found in the Baltics and, in my mind, definitely one of the best hidden gems in Eastern Europe.

 Tórshavn, Faroe Islands